theonlytechnohead/TouchFaders/README.md

 ## Instructions for use:
 You need:
 * A USB to MIDI adapter / cable/ interface (to make the PC talk to the console)
-  * Alternatively, you can try modifying my code to support the Network MIDI driver from YAMAHA® (Network driver v1.2.4 is compatible with Win10 2004), which you would use with Studio Manager
 * A computer
 * A wireless LAN network
 * Mobile device(s) with the [TouchFaders mobile app](http://github.com/theonlytechnohead/TouchFaders_APP) installed (for Android only currently)